bitwarden/help/_articles/directory-connector/gsuite-directory.md

 order: 08
 ---

-This article will help you get started using Directory Connector to sync users and groups from your G Suite Directory to your Bitwarden Organization.
+This article will help you get started using Directory Connector to sync users and groups from your Google Workspace (formerly "G Suite") Directory to your Bitwarden Organization.

-## GCP Setup
+## Google Workspace Setup

-Complete the following processes from the Google Cloud Portal Console before configuring Directory Connector.
+To setup directory sync with Google Workspace (formerly "G Suite"), you will need access to the **Google Workspace Admin Portal** and **Google Cloud Platform Console**.
 Directory Connector will require information obtained from these processes to function properly.

 ### Create a Cloud Project

-Complete the following steps to create a Google Cloud project to use to connect Directory Connector to your G Suite directory.
+Complete the following steps to create a Google Cloud project to use to connect Directory Connector to your directory.
 If you already have a Google Cloud project available, skip to [Enable Admin SDK](#enable-admin-sdk):

 1. In the [GCP Console](https://console.cloud.google.com/home){:target="\_blank"}, select the **Create Project** button.
 2. Enter a Bitwarden-specific name for the project (e.g. `bitwarden-dc-project`) and select the **Create** button.

 ### Enable Admin SDK

-Complete the following steps to enable the G Suite Admin SDK API, to which Directory Connector will make requests:
+Complete the following steps to enable the Admin SDK API, to which Directory Connector will make requests:

 1. In the [GCP Console](https://console.cloud.google.com/home){:target="\_blank"}, select the created or pre-existing Project.
 2. From the left-hand navigation, select **APIs &amp; Services** &rarr; **Library**.